CP-TravelBug/TravelBug/README.md

    * Users can update their pictures to be different from FB/G+.
 * Settings screen: Users can change their settings, delete timelines, notification options.
 * In the timeline, users can click on other users and view their profile.
-* While travelling:
-   * Creation screen: User can create a new travel timeline.
-This is a new trip.
-        * Includes ability to add destinations, start / end dates and co-travellers.
-   * User can add a picture, a video or a text to the travel timeline.
-   * User can share the timeline with other users (from FB/G+).

 * All of the created data should be stored offline since while travelling the users might not have network connectivity.
     * Ability to sync as and when network is available.